stadiamaps/maplibre-search-box/README.md

 Note: if you want the fastest possible search, but don't mind excluding addresses or Point of Interest (`venue`) results, use `['coarse']` for the best performance.

+### `onResultSelected`

+A callback to be invoked whenever a result is selected by the user.
+This is invoked with a single argument, the `PeliasFeature` for the result.
+This allows you take an action (such as autofilling your own form).

 ## Development

 - `dev` - starts dev server